Woman left 'shaken' after man touched her inappropriately on bus

-A woman has been left 'shaken' and a CCTV appeal launched after woman was touched inappropriately in Bamber Bridge.
+A woman has been left 'shaken' and a CCTV appeal launched after a woman was inappropriately touched in Bamber Bridge.

 Police have today released a CCTV image of a man they would like to speak to after a woman was touched inappropriately as she made her way to a supermarket in Bamber Bridge.